eprints/bootstrap5/README.md

 - Internal pages of EPrints will have a limited bootstrap theme applied to them
 - This can be used as a template for including other css libraries
 - Adding icons to internal pages of EPrints3.4 using the Bootstrap icons library

+EPrints 3.4 is supplied by EPrints Services.
+The files contained within this directory are all Copyright 2022 University of Southampton.